tomazgda/pub-popularity/data/README.md

 ## "old-run.csv"
 Data Retrieved on 2022-01-24
 - Places retrieved with the search term "pub"
+- Search area was Wimbledom to Stratford

 ## "wisely-mosely.csv"
 Data Retrieved on 2022-04-1903
 - Places retrieved with the search term "Pubs & Bars"
+- Search area was Wisely to Mosely